RocqJones/Machine-Learning-Intro/README.md

 * Classic, simple, and easy to understand.

 ### 5. AdaBoost, short for “Adaptive Boosting” algorithm.
 It focuses on classification problems and aims to convert a set of weak classifiers into a strong one.
-The final equation for classification can be represented as
+* The final equation for classification is as follows;
 <a href="url"><img src="https://github.com/RocqJones/Machine-Learning-Intro/blob/master/imgs/adaboost.jpeg" height="200" width="100%">
-* f_m stands for the m_th weak classifier and theta_m is the corresponding weight.
-It is exactly the weighted combination of M weak classifiers.
+* ```f_m``` stands for the ```m_th weak classifier``` and ```theta_m``` is the corresponding *weight*.
+* It is exactly the weighted combination of M weak classifiers.

 ### 6. Random Forest algorithm.
 The random forest is a classification algorithm consisting of many decisions trees.
-It uses bagging and feature randomness when building each individual tree to try to create an uncorrelated forest of trees whose prediction by committee is more accurate than that of any individual tree.
+* It uses bagging and feature randomness when building each individual tree to try to create an uncorrelated forest of trees whose prediction by committee is more accurate than that of any individual tree.
+Check illustration below.
 <a href="url"><img src="https://github.com/RocqJones/Machine-Learning-Intro/blob/master/imgs/random-forest-algorithm.png" height="500" width="100%">